-Juliet Shield has had 30 years’ experience of owning and managing successful cutting-edge restaurants and award-winning sandwich cafes.
+I’ve had over 30 years’ experience of owning and managing successful cutting-edge restaurants and award-winning sandwich cafes.
 All enterprises were built from scratch and sold on profitably.

-Because she has actually owned businesses, this sets her apart from many restaurant and food consultants from a marketing background.
-She understands completely what it is like to be on the client’s side of the fence and work for you as though I was spending my own money.
+This sets me apart from many restaurant and food consultants often from a marketing background.
+I understand completely what it is like to be on the client’s side of the fence and work for you as though I was spending my own money.

-Throughout her business career, Juliet has avidly researched trends throughout the world, making her own stylish mix in whatever she has created.
+Throughout my business career, I have avidly researched trends throughout the world, creating my own style.
 But never at the expense of profit.

-She was a resident operator in the Tate Gallery organisation for 10 years, and therefore understands how to make the relationship between cafe/restaurant and gallery owner work effectively.
-And indeed any organisation where the catering is ancillary to the main enterprise.
+I was a resident independent operator in the Tate Gallery organisation for 10 years, and therefore understand how to make the relationship between cafe/restaurant and gallery owner work effectively.
+And indeed any business where the catering is ancillary to the main enterprise.

-See her blog for thoughts about the London/Paris restaurant scene, and food in general.
+See my blog for thoughts about the London/Paris restaurant scene, and food in general.